Chapter 2 : Rule 2: Trust No One

 “Very funny.
 I do believe that your real friend, Arnold, is sitting down there,” she said, gesturing to a dark haired boy with an impatient expression on his face.
 “And I think he's waiting for you.
 So, you should probably leave now.”
 Molly prayed that he would leave, this was getting embarrassing.
 And soon enough people would start asking questions.
 Questions meant that people would be paying attention to her.
 People paying attention to her meant that people would start talking to her.
 That meant complications.
 Complications were the last thing she needed.

-“Why do you even bother with her?
+“Why do you bother with her?
 You don't even know her.”
-Risley's best mate, Arnold Wood, siad a few minutes later as they began to tuck into their respective breakfasts.
+Risley's best mate, Arnold Wood, said a few minutes later as they began to tuck into their respective breakfasts.

 Riley shrugged.
-He had his reasons – ones he would prefer not to share with the entire table, or even just Arnold.
+He had his reasons – ones he would prefer not to share with the entire table.
 “She just seems like she could use someone to talk to, that's all.
 And we have had classes together before, so we know each other.
 Sort of.”
-The truth was, he'd been watching Molly since he was a first year.
+The truth was, he'd been watching Molly since his first year.
 Her total independence had fascinated him.
 It wasn't till later years, and more observation, that he realized the truth.
-Molly was independent – and also, painfully lonely.
+Molly was independent – and also painfully lonely.